Books on Urban Sociology, Urban Sociology

 Journal of Research in Crime and Delinquency, Vol. 20, No. 2, (1983)

 There is general agreement that urbanism is an important correlate of criminality.
 However, the interpretation of the relation is a matter of theoretical dispute.
-Some argue that differences in crime rates across the urban-rural dimension can be attributed to differences in the compositions of the populations residing in those areas.
 The most common argument is that there is a confounding effect between urbanism and race.
 This paper uses National Crime Survey data to test the compositional argument.
 The findings imply a reconsideration of the accepted relationship between urbanism and crime generally portrayed in the criminological literature.
-Data limitations are noted.

 Type of Place, Urbanism, and Delinquency: Further Testing the Determinist Theory